 I'm wanting to articulate the majesty and mystery of the unseen network-connection between us and nature (as nature) and to reveal images that may not yet be in the collective unconscious - moving us through the abstract into the imaginable.

 Being unsure of his creative direction in 1990 he had found a place to study for a degree in 3D design at Bournemouth.
 It was here, whilst researching ideas for a project, he discovered a dusty old hard-back full of ancient ‘illuminated’ manuscripts from all over the world.
 This book contained the loose-leaf illustrations of geometric pattern construction methods of both Arabic and Celtic pattern.
-On finding something 'true' in pattern he began to imagine an abstract language that can be found in all cultures and his passion for geometry was born although it was a quietly private interest.
-Once graduated he worked for Swatch briefly and then for an upmarket kitchen design company in Tunbridge Wells before relocating abroad where he helped to paint theatre backdrops in France, Ibiza and then on to Mexico before eventually returning to the UK via a 3 year stay in the Virgin Islands where he worked as a mural painter and windsurf instructor.
-In his private sketchbooks he had started to explore Geometry as a universal language learning the techniques of Celtic pattern making and embracing the decorative arts from Persia and Tibet.
+On finding something 'true' in pattern he began to imagine an abstract language that can be found in all cultures and his passion for geometry was born although it was a quiet private interest.
+Once graduated he worked for Swatch briefly and then for an upmarket kitchen design company in Tunbridge Wells before relocating abroad where he helped to paint theatre backdrops in France, Ibiza, and then on to Mexico before eventually returning to the UK via a 3-year stay in the Virgin Islands where he worked as a mural painter and windsurf instructor.
+In his private sketchbooks, he had started to explore Geometry as a universal language learning the techniques of Celtic pattern making and embracing the decorative arts from Persia and Tibet.